mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 They're stateful - meaning for any traffic allowed in/out, the return traffic is aotumatically allowed.
 Security groups can reference AWS resources, other security groups, and even themselves.

+## Serverless Compute

+A microservices architecture is the inverse of a monolithis architecture.
+Instead of having all system functions in one codebase, components are separated into microservices and operate independently.
+A microservice does one thing - and does it well.
+Operations, updates, and scaling can be done on a per-microservice basis.

+When using an **event-driven architecture**, a system operates around "events" that represent an action or a change of state, e.g., a button being clicked, a file being uploaded, or a temperature dropping below a certain level. it's efficient because events are generated and pushed, rather than things being polled.
+Polling requires always-on compute and doesn't scale well.

+Serverless architecture consists of two main principles, including Baas and Faas.

+1. Baas, Backend as a Service, using 3rd party services where possible rather than running your own.
+Examples include Auth0 or Cognito for authentication and Firebase or DynamoDB for data storage.

+2. Faas, Function as a Service, using an event-driven architecture  to provide application logic.
+These functions are only active (invoked) when they are needed (when an event is received)
+    - Lambda is a Faas product.
+Functions are code, which run in a runtime.
+Functions are invoked by events, perform actions for up to 15 minutes, and terminate.
+Functions are also stateless - each run is clean.

 ## Amazon Virtual Private Cloud, Amazon VPC

 Amazon VPC is a custom-defined virtual network within the AWS Cloud.